 Specificity | Lists multiple specific concrete actions: joining DataFrames on multiple keys, pivoting tables, resampling time series, handling NaN values with interpolation or forward-fill, groupby aggregations, type conversion, and performance optimization of large datasets. | 3 / 3 |

-Completeness | Clearly answers both 'what' (performs pandas DataFrame operations for data analysis, manipulation, and transformation) and 'when' (explicit 'Use when' clause plus an 'Invoke for' clause listing detailed trigger scenarios). | 3 / 3 |
+Completeness | Clearly answers both 'what' (pandas DataFrame operations for data analysis, manipulation, and transformation) and 'when' (explicit 'Use when' clause covering DataFrames, data cleaning, aggregation, merging, time series, plus an 'Invoke for' clause with detailed trigger scenarios). | 3 / 3 |

 Trigger Term Quality | Excellent coverage of natural terms users would say: 'pandas', 'DataFrame', 'data cleaning', 'aggregation', 'merging', 'time series', 'joining', 'pivoting', 'NaN values', 'forward-fill', 'groupby', 'type conversion'.
 These are terms a user working with pandas would naturally use. | 3 / 3 |

-Distinctiveness Conflict Risk | Clearly scoped to pandas DataFrame operations specifically, with distinct triggers like 'DataFrame', 'pandas', 'groupby', 'forward-fill', 'resampling time series' that are unlikely to conflict with general data or spreadsheet skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Clearly scoped to pandas DataFrame operations specifically, with distinct triggers like 'pandas', 'DataFrame', 'groupby', 'forward-fill', 'resampling time series' that are unlikely to conflict with general data or spreadsheet skills. | 3 / 3 |

 Total | 12 / 12 Passed |